 “I have no special talents.
 I am only passionately curious.” – Albert Einstein

-What is your position on justice, authenticity, self-authority, the need for community, or the lost rights of left-handed people?
+What is your position on justice, authenticity, self-authority, the need for community?
 It is through investigation of the things we feel passionate about that we come to discover a deeper truth.
 By becoming conscious of what we feel passionate about and exploring its opposing arguments, we begin to see our story more clearly.

 There is a danger, however.
-Have you ever read a book or watched a movie and felt like the author or filmmaker was preaching at you, like they were pushing an agenda?
+Have you ever read a book or watched a movie and felt like the author or screenwriter was preaching at you?
+Like they were pushing an agenda?
 The way to avoid this is to understand that the purpose of story is to reveal a transformation.

 Story is not about winning an argument, but about revealing a deeper truth.
-Every married person knows that winning an argument does not lead a peaceful coexistence.
+Every married person knows that winning an argument does not lead to a peaceful coexistence.
 If one person wins, everyone loses.
 It’s the same in story.
-If all that happens at the end of the story is that your hero gets what he wants, your reader will be disappointed.
-If Jimmy Stewart left Bedford Falls at the end of It’s a Wonderful Life, we would be an audience bewildered.
+If all that happens at the end of the story is that your protagonist gets what they want, your reader will be disappointed.
+If Jimmy Stewart left Bedford Falls at the end of It’s a Wonderful Life, we would be bewildered.

-1) Write for five minutes on what you feel passionate about:
+1) Write for five minutes on what you feel passionate about.

-2) Distill what you wrote into a single arguable statement, for instance: I feel strongly that everyone deserves a fair trial.
+2) Distill what you wrote into a single arguable statement.
+For instance: I feel strongly that everyone deserves a fair trial.

 3) List the opposing arguments to this statement and you will begin to connect to the antagonistic forces in your story in a truthful and compelling way.